3michele/AdventOfCode-24/README.md

 # 🎄 Advent of Code 2024 - Solutions in C++ 🎅

-Welcome to the **Advent of Code 2024** solutions repository! 🎁 This project contains my C++ implementations for all 25 challenges from the [Advent of Code 2024](https://adventofcode.com/2024).
+This project contains my C++ implementations for all 25 challenges from the **Advent of Code 2024** event. 🎁

 ---